 “ONLY A GENIUS HAS SUCH INTUITION.
 PIRLO IS FOOTBALL FOR US.”Cesare Prandelli

 Pirlo won the Serie A in all four years Juventus were lucky enough to have him.
 The elegant ball-player an integral cog in Juventus’ rise to over a decade of dominance in Italy’s top-flight.
+Easily one of the best free transfers of all time.

 PAUL POGBA – MANCHESTER UNITED TO JUVENTUS